algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Research/StartingPoint.md

 > [Project's charter](https://github.com/harfang3d/algosup-binding-project) - The project's charter.(given by the client) <br>
 [The company website](https://www.harfang3d.com/en_US/about) - Usefull information about the company.(given by the school) <br>
 [Their Github](https://github.com/harfang3d/harfang3d) - The source code of all company's products.(given by the client) <br>
-[FABGen's source code](https://github.com/ejulien/FABGen) - The source code of FABGen, our project's main tool.(given by the client)
+[FABGen's source code](https://github.com/ejulien/FABGen) - The source code of FABGen, our project's main tool.(given by the client) <br>
+[A real need](https://twitter.com/harfang3dengine/status/834247877732003842) - A tweet from a user who wants differents languages bindings for Harfang 3D's engine.(Self found) <br>